adarshn02/adarshn02/README.md

 # Hello, I'm Adarsh Nikam 👋

-I'm an undergraduate student with a passion for Artificial Intelligence and Data Science.
+I'm an undergraduate with a passion for Artificial Intelligence and Data Science.
 I'm enthusiastic about using technology to solve real-world problems and make data-driven decisions.

 ## 🚀 Skills